Why Black women are more likely to have fibroids than any other race group

 A week after the doctor's visit, the 33-year-old Zimbabwean lost her pregnancy.

 In 2015, Mutare had another miscarriage, forcing her to consider a fibroid embolization, a noninvasive procedure used to shrink fibroid tumors.
 "I had really high hopes but when I lost yet another baby, I knew I had to do the embolization.
 For someone who loves the idea of family, I was so scared," she said.

+After the embolization, Mutare found out she was pregnant again and was placed under strict supervision by her gynecologist.

+According to her, she was confined to bed for a significant part of her pregnancy as a safety measure to avoid complications, "my baby was born so small, you could tell the fibroids were competing with her for blood supply," she explained.

 Period stigma